Overview & Pricing

 Early Checkout Fee

-All measure-only entries must also buy a ticket to the expo.
+Shed(s) will be measured only after all trophy contest entries have been measured.
 There shouldn't be a problem getting all "measure-only" trophies measured.
 Measuring crews in the past have been able to do so.
 The fee is returned if the shed(s) has not yet been measured when the attendee is ready to leave.
-No check-outs between noon and 3 p.m.
-Sunday.

 How Matched Set Shed Scoring Works